crossbrowsertesting/selenium-galen/readme.md

 npm run test:parallel
 ```

 This will spin up 4 tests at a time, executing continuously within that threshold until all of your test cases have completed.
-To modify the number, edit the package.json file or simply run the following command with the number of parallel slots allowed by your plan:
+To modify the number of parallel threads, edit the package.json file or simply run the following command with the number of parallel slots allowed by your plan:

 ```
 galen test cbt.test --parallel-tests 10